The Croods: Home media

 The Croods was released on Blu-ray (2D and 3D) and DVD on October 1, 2013, by 20th Century Fox Home Entertainment.
 The DVD and Blu-ray comes with a Belt plush toy.
-As of February 2015, 9.0 million home entertainment units were sold worldwide.
+The DVD version also came with holiday specials Shrek the Halls, Merry Madagascar, Kung Fu Panda Holiday and Gift of the Night Fury.
+As of February 2015, 9 million home entertainment units were sold worldwide.
 The Croods was released on 4K Blu-Ray on November 17, 2020.
-It was also released in a 2-movie pack alongside its sequel The Croods: A New Age on DVD and Blu-Ray by Universal Pictures Home Entertainment in the United States and Warner Bros.
-Home Entertainment in the United Kingdom in 2021.
+It was also released in a 2-movie pack alongside its sequel The Croods: A New Age on DVD and Blu-Ray by Universal Pictures Home Entertainment in 2021.

 Reception

 Box office

 The Croods grossed $187.2 million in the United States and Canada, and $400 million in other countries, for a worldwide total of $587.2 million.
 Deadline Hollywood calculated the net profit of the film to be $106.5 million, when factoring together all expenses and revenues.
 It is the eleventh highest grossing 2013 film, and the fourth highest grossing 2013 animated film (behind Frozen, Despicable Me 2, and Monsters University).
 It became the second highest grossing original DreamWorks Animation film, behind Kung Fu Panda.
-As of January 2014, it is the 89th-highest-grossing film, and the 21st-highest-grossing animated film.
+As of September 2023, it is the 188th-highest-grossing film, and the 40th-highest-grossing animated film.

 In North America, the film earned $11.6 million on its opening day.
 On its opening weekend, the film topped the box office with $43.6 million from 4,046 locations, a vast improvement over the DreamWorks Animation's directly preceding release Rise of the Guardians, yet still below some of the studio's other original films, like Megamind and How to Train Your Dragon.

 Outside North America, the film topped the box office during its first weekend with $62.4 million (including previews from the previous weekend).
 It opened at number one in 54 countries, with the biggest openings achieved in the United Kingdom, Ireland and Malta ($8.08 million), Russia and the CIS ($7.82 million), China ($6.34 million), and Mexico ($4.37 million).

 In total grosses, the film's biggest market was China with $63.3 million, becoming the highest grossing original animated film, surpassing DreamWorks Animation's film Kung Fu Panda.
 In addition, the film earned $43.1 million in the United Kingdom, Ireland and Malta, $28.6 million in Russia and the CIS, $27.7 million in Mexico, and $23.8 million in Australia.
 Earning a total of $400 million, it is the highest grossing 2013 film distributed by 20th Century Fox.